dpmatthews/cylc-admin/docs/proposal-partially-satisfied-prerequisites.md

 In the simple case of `foo => bar`, if `foo` fails we'll be able to identify the unsatisfied `bar` as a problem even if we don't keep the failed `foo` in the pool.
 However, keeping it in the pool (n=0) is likely to be more convenient and consistent.
 In any case, what happens if `bar` fails - we certainly need to keep that in the pool.

-Also, we can't use optional dependencies as an indicator that failure is acceptable.
+Note that we can't use optional dependencies as an indicator that failure is acceptable.
 Consider this earlier example:

 ```